Microsoft-Build-2016/CodeLabs-Office/Module2-MsGraphWeb/README.md

 	_No Auth_

-1. Once you have changed the authentication, click the **OK** button to provision the new project using the ASP.NET 5 template.
+1. Once you have changed the authentication, click **OK** to provision the new project using the ASP.NET 5 template.

 1. To get started in the new project, import the following NuGet packages using the Package Manager Console.